jehanyang/stretch_ros2/stretch_nav2/README.md

 ros2 launch stretch_nav2 room_navigator.launch.py map:=${HELLO_FLEET_PATH}/maps/<map_name>.yaml use_sim_time:=true use_rviz:=false
 ```

-Then use the following service calls to control navigation:
+Then use service calls to start navigation and the `/nav_control` topic to control movement:

 ```bash
 # Navigate to the kitchen